m-zia/Jammable_Task/README.md

 This structure can be seen in the main page located in app/page.tsx

+## Future Ideas

+- Incorporate a dark mode.
+Could do this via useContext.

 ## Getting Started

 First, run the development server: